 H-1B Visa Addiction Counselor Jobs

-Addiction Counselor roles qualify as H-1B specialty occupations when the position requires at least a bachelor's degree in counseling, psychology, or a related field.
+Addiction Counselor roles qualify as H-1B visa specialty occupations when the position requires at least a bachelor's degree in counseling, psychology, or a related field.
 Many hospital systems, nonprofit treatment centers, and behavioral health networks sponsor H-1B petitions for this role, particularly where state licensure demands graduate-level credentials.

-See All Addiction Counselor JobsOverview
+Find H-1B Visa Addiction Counselor JobsOverview

 Showing 5 of 17+ Addiction Counselor jobs

-See all Addiction Counselor jobs
+See all Addiction Counselor Jobs

 Sign up for free to unlock all listings, filter by visa type, and get alerts for new Addiction Counselor roles.